ondra-novak/cairn/README.md

 2. **Scanning** – inspects all discovered files and generates metadata for them, determining their type and dependencies.
 3. **Planning** – creates a build plan.
 4. **Build execution** – invokes the compiler and compiles all modules in the correct order, ensuring proper references to imports.
-5. **Automatic BMI generation** – automatically builds BMI for header modules.
+5. **Header modules** – automatically builds BMI for referenced header modules.

 # Installation